SANKI ENGINEERING CO.,LTD

 Strategies

-Scenario analysis is conducted to gain an understanding of the medium and long-term impact of climate change on business.
-Risks and opportunities identified through the analysis are incorporated into Phase 3 of the Century 2025 medium-term management plan and addressed as part of the plan.
+We have conducted scenario analysis to gain an understanding of the medium- and long-term impact of climate change on our business, and incorporated the identified risks and opportunities into "Century2025 Phase 3," our medium-term management plan starting from FY2022, and are proceeding with our initiatives in unison with the management plan.

 Scenario Analysis and Financial Impact Assessment